Anonymous123xx/SCGen/README.md

 # Dataset

-Our dataset is opened in [Google Drive](https://drive.google.com/file/d/1tMeaY1-f8O9M3rtUDo8hjIlUG6IBmgJt/view?usp=sharing)
+Our dataset is opened in [Zenodo](https://zenodo.org/record/8112810)